What is a Bengal?

 or marbled coats with high contrast between the pattern and

-background colors.
+background colours.
 Bengals

 come in two coat patterns, spotted and marbled.
 The spotted should